-We never heard of Kilkee, Ireland or Loop Head Peninsula before our visit to Ireland.
-So, when we went we came without any expectations.
+We never heard of Kilkee Cliffs or Loop Head Peninsula before our visit to Ireland.
+So, when we went, we came without any expectations.
 We ended up leaving feeling like we stumbled upon one of the most beautiful, pristine places on earth without the crowds.

 With a small population and protected environment so that no development can happen along dramatic cliffside scenery, find out why Kilkee Ireland and the Loop Head Peninsula should be on your radar.

-The cliffs of Kilkee Ireland give Cliffs of Moher a run for their money.
+The Kilkee Cliffs give Cliffs of Moher a run for their money.
 Just as dramatic and insanely terrifyingly beautiful are the rock walls hundreds of feet high that just emerge out of the Atlantic Ocean and without any crowds.

-Drive or walk along Loop Head Drive for the unobstructed, protected views of the coastline with the intensely massive cliffs.
+Drive or walk along Loop Head Drive for the unobstructed, protected views of the coastline with the intensely massive Kilkee Cliffs.
 We recommend stopping the car and walking because you do not want to be distracted while driving next to those cliffs.

 There is a designated parking area where the walking path is.
 Do not just stop there, get back in your car and continue down the road for more incredible scenery.
 This is where you will want to pull off to the side of the road for more photos.

 Instead of homes built overlooking the insane views, there are cow pastures with what must be the happiest cows on earth.
-If you only have time to see one set of cliffs during your trip, make them Kilkee, the cliffs less traveled.
+If you only have time to see one set of cliffs during your trip, make them the less traveled Kilkee Cliffs.

 There’s something about small towns, and even more specifically small Irish towns and their friendly locals.
 Overall, Irish people have been incredibly warm, welcoming, talkative, and friendly.
 And here you can absolutely find that.

-We have had our fair share of delicious seafood in Ireland traveling along the Wild Atlantic Way, but we have found our favorite restaurant in the country and some of the best seafood we have ever had the privilege of eating at The Long Dock restaurant in Carrigaholt.
+We have had our fair share of delicious seafood in Ireland traveling along the Wild Atlantic Way.
+However, we have found our favorite restaurant in the country and some of the best seafood we have ever had the privilege of eating at the Long Dock in Carrigaholt.

 The Long Dock is run by a couple who sources all of their food locally.
 The cozy pub environment with the peat burning fireplace is the perfect cozy setting for the chilly rainy Irish weather like we experienced the day we visited.

-We sampled our way through their menu with a group of eleven other travelers and we all agreed in unison that the seafood and food here were out of this world.
+We sampled our way through their menu with a group of 11 other travelers, and we all agreed in unison that the seafood and food here were out of this world.

-There will rarely ever be a full house as our local guide explained there are only about 60 people who live in the small fishing village of Carrigaholt.
+There will rarely ever be a full house as our local guide explained there are only about 60 people who live in Carrigaholt.
 Although, the locals from the other nearby fishing villages do come here as it’s just a short drive and everyone is like family on the Loop Head Peninsula.

 If a location is good enough to be featured in a Star Wars film, you know it must be good.
 The lighthouse at Loop Head Peninsula just a few minutes drive from Kilkee, Ireland was another filming location for Episode 8 The Last Jedi.

-You can spot ruins and other relics of history all throughout Kilkee Ireland and the Loop Head Peninsula.
+You can spot ruins and other relics of history all throughout Kilkee, Ireland and the Loop Head Peninsula.
 From Carrigaholt Castle ruins to shipwrecks, fairy forts, a wooden church on wheels with an interesting story, to the Napoleonic Sea Battery at Doonaha Fort, there’s so much to see.

 There is so much to learn and explore in this area for history buffs.
-There is enough in this area interest just about anyone including the symbolism behind all the Che Guevara murals around Kilkee Ireland.
+Just about anyone will find something interesting to find, like the symbolism behind all the Che Guevara murals around Kilkee Ireland.

 We recommend getting a private tour with Emerald Irish Tours to see and learn more about the historical and cultural sites in the area.

-Besides stating the obvious gorgeous cliffs there are quite a few options in and around Kilkee, Ireland and the Loop Head Peninsula for every type of adventure and nature lover.
+Besides the obvious;y gorgeous Kilkee Cliffs there are quite a few options in and around the Loop Head Peninsula for every type of adventure and nature lover.